zspitz/PandocFilters/README.md

 ## Pandoc filters

 [Pandoc](https://pandoc.org/) is a command-line program and Haskell library for converting documents from and to many different formats.
-Documents are translated from one format to an AST (defined in the Haskell [Text.Pandoc.Definition](https://hackage.haskell.org/package/pandoc-types-1.22/docs/Text-Pandoc-Definition.html) module), which is then used to create the output format.
+Documents are translated from the input format to an AST (defined in the [Text.Pandoc.Definition](https://hackage.haskell.org/package/pandoc-types-1.22/docs/Text-Pandoc-Definition.html) module), which is then used to create the output format.

 Pandoc allows writing [**filters**](https://pandoc.org/filters.html) -- programs that intercept the AST as JSON from standard input, modify the AST, and write it back out to standard output.
 Filters can be run using the pipe operator (`|` on Linux, `>` on Windows):